paulscherrerinstitute/csaxs_dia/README.md

 #### cSAXS file format config

-The following fields are required to write a valid cSAXS formated file.
+The following fields are required to write a valid cSAXS formatted file.
 On the right side is the path inside the HDF5 file where the value will be stored.

 - *"scan"*: "/entry/title",